FlorentinaSimlinger/MySmartVocabularyTrainer/README.md

-Being a non-native English speaker living in an English speaking country I want *My Smart Vocabulary Trainer* to help me and others expand on the expressions and vocabulary I use on a day-to-day basis.
+Being a non-native English speaker living in an English speaking country I want *My Smart Vocabulary Trainer* to help the user learn words and phrases that they use on a day-to-day basis.

 **What can you do with** ***My Smart Vocabulary Trainer*** **?**
--  create a database of words and phrases with your own interpretation and translation
+-  create a database of words and phrases with your own interpretation
--  enrich it with comments and translations from dictionaries
+-  enrich it with comments and example sentences
--  test yourself on your knowledge under timed conditions
+-  test yourself on your knowledge
--  track your progress on learning new phrases and adding new words
+-  track your learning progress

 **Who can use it?**